What Is a Management System

 - People in the organization can be injured or die;

-- Aircraft and vehicles in the organization can be damaged or loss;
+- Aircraft and vehicles in the organization can be damaged or lost;

-- Equipment in the organization can be damaged or loss;
+- Equipment in the organization can be damaged or lost;

 - Private or proprietary information may be stolen from an organization;